Statement CFU Metrics in Confluent Cloud for Apache Flink

 How to use statement CFU metrics

-The statement CFU metrics give you insights into the resource consumed by individual statements running inside your compute pools.
+The statement CFU metrics give you insights into the resources that individual statements running inside your compute pools consume.

 Specifically, the statement CFU metrics enable you to:

 • Monitor individual statement usage: Accurately measure the number of CFUs each statement consumes over time.
-This metric is available for all types of statements submitted in Confluent Cloud for Apache Flink.
+This metric is available for all types of statements that you submit in Confluent Cloud for Apache Flink.

-• Identify high-consumption statements: Pinpoint which statements are consuming the most CFUs, enabling you to optimize the statement’s Flink SQL code or adjust the resources available to this statement.
+• Identify high-consumption statements: Pinpoint which statements consume the most CFUs, enabling you to optimize the statement’s Flink SQL code or adjust the resources available to this statement.

 By monitoring statement-level CFU consumption, you can make informed decisions about your Flink application’s cost efficiency and resource utilization.